Web3-Pi/Ethereum-On-Raspberry-Pi/docs/GetStart/pair-devices.md

 > **If you use USB always choose USB 3.0 ports (blue)**

-## Power supply
+#### Power supply
 As a power supply, we recommend an [official 15W PSU](https://www.raspberrypi.com/products/type-c-power-supply/) for Raspberry Pi 4 or [official 27W PSU](https://www.raspberrypi.com/products/27w-power-supply/) for Raspberry Pi 5.

-### Cooling
+#### Cooling
-Active colling is required to avoid throttling and keep sufficient performance/stability of the system.
-Please see "Hardware" section for more informations.
+Active colling is required to avoid throttling and keep sufficient performance/stability on the system.
+Please see "Hardware" section for more information.

-### microSD Card
+#### microSD Card

 Flashing a microSD card takes time, but it can be reduced by using a fast device.
 Additionally, using a fast micro SD card results in a shorter booting time.
 A few examples: